laforge49/JActor2/README.md

 - No message buffering, so there is no need for an outpox.
 The Mailbox will just be an inbox.
 - No factories.
 - No message routing to ancestors.
+- Instead of reimplementing JAThreadManager, the slightly slower ThreadPoolExecutor.

 Features of JActor to be preserved:
 - Both 1-way (events) and 2-way (request/response) messaging will be included.